A former university media communications professor, Sallie, an independent publisher, also writes romantic fiction

 Living in both the meat and vegetarian/vegan worlds, I believe, is helping me to make sure my body is getting all the nutrients it needs, and I'm cutting way down on calories by consuming less meat/animal fat.
-By consuming smaller quantities of meat, I can afford to buy better quality, and the bottom line is, I'm still enjoying food I love, and I'm not excluding anything from my diet that I really want to eat and enjoy.
+By consuming smaller quantities of meat, I can afford to buy better quality, and the bottom line is, I'm still enjoying the food I love, and I'm not excluding anything from my diet that I really want to eat and enjoy.

 © 2013 Sallie Beatrice Middlebrook PhD